Enouvo/style-guide/docs/frontend-review-check-list.md

 # Frontend Review CheckList
+Some rules mentioned below can be automatically checked using ESLint and tsconfig.
+We will attempt to list the rules that cannot be automatically checked.
+Please refer to [eslint-config-react](https://github.com/Enouvo/eslint-config-react) for more information on additional rules.
 ## Naming convention
 - **Follow S-I-D best practices**
   - **Short**: must not take long to type and remember